ubuntu/ubuntu-project-docs/docs/explanation/non-standard-processes.rst

 in all series are candidates for deletion or overriding as above at the discretion of the SRU team.

+See also:

+- :ref:`How-to → Stage an upload <howto-stage-upload>`
+- :ref:`How-to → Land an upload blocked by staging <howto-unblock-staging>`

 .. _explanation-removals:

 Removals